Zoë

 all your scales and keys in classical music, it also means that

 when you here something you like, you can immediately play it.
+You

-You don't have to spend hours trying to find the melody.
+don't have to spend hours trying to find the melody.

 "A classical foundation leaves you much freer, but of course,

-if you only play classical and came to traditional music late,
+if you only play classical and came to traditional music late, you'd

-I was just lucky to get both when I was growing up."
+lucky to get both when I was growing up."

-Conway's nonchalance is refreshing, particularly when it comes
+Conway's nonchalance is refreshing, particularly when it comes to

-whose reputation, she admits, she was less than familiar with.
+she admits, she was less than familiar with.

 "When Lou Reed came on for the rehearsals," she chuckles,